Linux Directory Structure Explained for Beginners

 I think this much information is enough for you to understand the Linux directory structure and its usage.

-In the end, if you want, you can download and save this image for quick reference to the directory structure in Linux systems.
+Finally, if you like, you can download and save this image for quick reference to the Linux filesystem hierarchy standard.